emilyferguson989/FishSense_237D_SP21/README.md

 ## Repository Organization
 ### Files

+#### 237D Documents/
+Required documents regarding the project submitted for 237D assignments
+#### Length Measurement/
+Code used to setup the system as well as perform length calculations

-align-p2p.cpp: Alignment of RGB and depth images
+  - align-p2p.cpp: Alignment of RGB and depth images

-data_manipulation.cpp: Length measurement algorithm
+  - data_manipulation.cpp: Length measurement algorithm

+#### Noise Filtering/
+Code used to filter noise from underwater images

+#### images/
+Images used to demonstrate project

 ### Installation
 0. Install the realsense library following the instructions from Intel realsense: https://github.com/IntelRealSense/librealsense